 A word of warning, you will need to use some elbow grease when your mixing the batter up because the Nutella spread will be a little bit stiff at the beginning.
 But once you start to work it, it will become more pliable.
 At one point, I just got in there with my hands because I though it was easier.
 Pardon the blue gloves.

-Piping vs Rolling Cookies
+Piping Cookies vs. Rolling Cookies

-On the other hand, if you do decide to pipe them out of a pastry bag, you will need add a little milk so that the mixture resembles more of a batter or a soft dough.
-However, when I say batter, I'm not referring to like a cake batter.
-The batter should be just soft enough that you can pipe it out onto a baking sheet lined with parchment paper.
+On the other hand, if you do decide to pipe them out of a pastry bag, you will need add a little milk so that the mixture resembles more of a soft dough.

 Just soft enough that you can pipe it out of a pastry bag.
 Be careful exactly how much milk you put in the batter.
 If the batter is to soft when you pipe it out, the cookie won't hold it's shape.